kudrekode/kudres-guitar-world/README.md

 ### 2) Metronome:
 I decided to use the package "use-sound" since, it seemed perfect for basic playing audio files using react hooks.
 If I wanted to expand to more complex features I could use this in conjunction with the Web Audio API however, initially this didn't seem needed.
 My plan was to import two audio files, click 1 and click 2 and play the corresponding click depending on the BPM and time signature selected.

+Implementing a custom BPM is simple as we can divide 60,000 by a user input BPM number to get the corresponding millisecond value and use this as an interval between playing each metronome clikc.
+The more tricky part is to implement custom time signatures.

+The most common time signature is 4/4 meaning there are 4 beats in a bar.
+This is important as a metronome has 2 click sounds, one marking the beat and one marking the bar.
+So with 4/4 we would have one bar click and three beat clicks (making 4 in total).
+However, alternative time signatures include things such as 6/8 in which rather than just 6 beats within 8 bars, it means there are triplet tpye patterns within the bar.
+T
+Thus, we can calculate rhythms with 8ths like this:

+if (ts.value === 8) {
+return (60000 / bpm) * (3 / (ts.beats / 2));
+}

+Once we had all the rules of how to calculate intervals between beats and when to play a bar click sound, the missing pieces were a user controlled UI and an appealing animation to represent the data.
+UseRef is a great React hook for time based intervals since we can store values that don't change during a re-render of the virtual DOM.
+In other words, we can store use defined intervals within useRefs and then update UI using animationframeRef to dynamically change UI but keep metronome loops playing.

+### 3) Guitar Chord Calculator:
+The next section I wanted to create was a guitar chord calculator inspired by Oolimo: https://www.oolimo.com/en/guitar-chords/analyze I have used this website countless times to work out waht guitar chord is being played.
+It comprises of a fretbaord UI in which you select what notes you are playing and it tells you what that chord is or likely is.